As this cruise begins, rumors are swirling about dramatic changes at the luxury

 way through the spa to get outside.
 Two women from the salon escorted us

+through and were quite nice about it.
 It was chilly outside, but not unbearable.
 Sailing

 was delayed a few minutes while the Seven Seas Voyager departed on her World